The Folk Detectives on Friday 1 November

 Josh Robins on Friday 5 April

 Josh Robins is a talented singer-songwriter who grew up in the folk world in the North of England and now lives in Cambridge.
-Josh’s first EP was released in September and received numerous positive reviews and radio plays during his recent four of the UK and Ireland.
+Josh’s first EP was released in September and received numerous positive reviews and radio plays during his recent tour of the UK and Ireland.

 Josh has spent the last 5 years living, writing and studying from his self converted van in Cambridge, and has become well known in the local scene for his coherent, poetic, story-driven lyrics.
 In his voice can be heard the northern twang of his family and the rough countryside feel of the East Anglian fens in which he grew up.
 Video here: Blessed with a Mess